Michelle Micalizzi, Artist

 All of us, no matter what, are works in progress.
 The thirty-nine interviews I have completed, and especially this most recent series of thirteen, have given me permission to not have all my ducks in a row.
 We just jump in and remain forever works in progress.
 We will never arrive at perfection, we simply keep moving in that direction to the best of our ability.

-So we jumped and hit the ground running.
-My husband and I, with a little help from our friends, have spent collectively about 270 hours getting the gallery good enough to open.
-We have had 3-4 hours of sleep each night for past five weeks making it happen.
+So I jumped and hit the ground running.
+With a little help from my friends, I have spent about 270 hours getting the gallery good enough to open.
+I have had 3-4 hours of sleep each night for past five weeks making it happen.
 If you are my friend on Facebook or like any of my business pages, you have been watching our saga live as we go.
 Hopefully, the live videos, even though I look a little rough, have inspired you to be fearless as well!
 Even the first rendition of this blog went out with several typos!
 I hate typos!

 3. HAVE RELENTLESS PURPOSE